ska-telescope/ska-uksrc-cluster-gitops/docs/deploy-gatekeeper.md

 ![Local Image](images/SKAO_ukSRC_logo_nostrapline_colour_rgb.png)
 ### GateKeeper Service

+The SRCNet Operations Documentation for Gatekeeper defaults to deploying Gatekeeper as a LoadBalancer service.
+To reduce the number of floating IPs used for deployment, UKSRC has deployed the service as a Nodeport, we make this changes in our `overlays/ral/values.yaml` file.

 Create a new overlay `ral` directory for your site in the `apps/gatekeeper` directory.

 Create a `kustomization.yaml` as per the example,  updating the `clusterID` value.